Networking is the FASTEST way to find a job for most job seekers.

 Even if one person in your network has access to a job or company you didn’t know about, it can get you invited to interview, and if you say the right things in your interview, you’re one or two steps away from a job offer.

-This whole job search networking process can make the difference between landing a job and having to keep job hunting!
+These job search networking tips can make the difference between landing a job and having to keep job hunting!

 In need of some career advice, a refreshed resume or rebranded LinkedIn?
 As the founder and chief writer at Virginia Franco Resumes, I offer customized executive resume and LinkedIn profile writing services for the 21st century job seeker.
 I would be happy to chat!